arbor-sim/arbor/doc/fileformat/neuroml.rst

 C++
 ^^^

-NeuroML documents are represented by the ``arbnml::neuroml`` class, which in turn provides methods for the identification and translation of morphology data. ``neuroml`` objects are moveable and move-assignable, but not copyable.
+NeuroML documents are represented by the ``arborio::neuroml`` class, which in turn provides methods for the identification and translation of morphology data. ``neuroml`` objects are moveable and move-assignable, but not copyable.